-I am interested in investigating testing whether allopreening is an inducible ectoparasite defense and if the social environment influences the rate at which birds allopreen.
+I am interested in the role of allopreening as an inducible ectoparasite defense, and if the social environment influences the rate at which birds allopreen.
 Because allopreening requires partners to come into contact with each other, it is possible that it comes with inherent parasite related costs.
 I am also interested in better understanding how this pair-bonding behavior may also influence parasite transmission.
 Allopreening in action.

 Pigeons (Columba livia) and their ectoparasitic feather lice (Columbicola columbae) offer a great opportunity to study allopreening because pigeons allopreen regularly, but also unidirectionally.
 That is, females tend to allopreen males but not vice versa.
 If allopreening strictly provides protection from parasites, it would be disproportionately valuable to males that will receive most of the benefit.
 Allopreening may be a commodity that can be traded for itself or in exchange for other services from the male.
 For example, allopreening may be valuable for males as it reduces ectoparasite loads, and valuable for females because it may help reinforce monogamy or promote male protection.
 In this system, males invest heavily in parental care, and single females are often harassed by bachelor males.